OmegaIntel/Alphaprobe/README.md

 # Alphaprobe

-This project provides a FastAPI-based service that allows users to upload text files for a specific company, store the content in a Weaviate database, and optionally summarize the content using the Ollama model with LangChain.
+This project provides a FastAPI-based service that allows users to upload text files for a specific company, store the content in a Weaviate database, and optionally summarize them using LLMs.

 ## Table of Contents